kubecost/docs/troubleshoot-install.md

         <RELEVANT ERROR MESSAGES HERE>
     ```

 3. If a pod is in CrashLoopBackOff, check its logs.
-Commonly it will be a misconfiguration in helm.
+Commonly it will be a misconfiguration in Helm.
 If the cost-analyzer pod is the issue, check the logs with:

     ```bash
     kubectl logs deployment/kubecost-cost-analyzer -c cost-model
     ```

 4. Alternatively, Lens is a great tool for diagnosing many issues in a single view.
-See our blog post on [using Lens with Kubecost](https://blog.kubecost.com/blog/lens-kubecost-extension/)
+See our blog post on [using Lens with Kubecost](https://blog.kubecost.com/blog/lens-kubecost-extension/) to learn more.

 ## Issue: no persistent volumes available for this claim and/or no storage class is set